 3. Curvilinear Edges The organic design of the emerging and evolving landscape mounds (as discussed further in Chapter 9: Public Realm and Landscape) begins to be reflected in the curvilinear edges of the staircase.
 The landscaping starts to act as a transition between the rational and orthogonal geometry of the podium and the more organic public realm 4.
 Terraced Landscape Mounds The landscape mound concept is expanded up and onto the stair, integrating into the public realm strategy further and creating a terraced landscape that connects ground floor public realm to upper levels.
-Following consultation with LBC planning officers as well as through the co-design process, the ramp is replaced with a meandering sloped path - removing the requirement for handrails allowing for a much more open and accessible access up to level 01 of the podium 5.
+Following consultation with LBC planning officers as well as through the co-design process, the ramp is replaced with a meandering sloped path - removing the requirement for handrails allowing for a much more open and accessible access up to Level 01 of the podium 5.
 Landscape Embedded The proposed design for the terraced landscape finds the balance between green landscape elements embedded in the space and clear and accessible connections to upper levels of the podium, uniting the public realm strategy with the podium design.
-Stairs are rationalised and the sloped pathway greened with trees and increased planting to create a vibrant, engaging and thoroughly accessible route up to level 01, reflecting the inviting and welcoming concepts around the podium public spaces 6.13 Materiality Precedent Study The existing Euston Tower is an notable example of the 'International Style' popularised by European Modernists in the years surrounding the Second World War.
+Stairs are rationalised and the sloped pathway greened with trees and increased planting to create a vibrant, engaging and thoroughly accessible route up to Level 01, reflecting the inviting and welcoming concepts around the podium.
+6.17 Materiality Precedent Study The existing Euston Tower is a notable example of the 'International Style' popularised by European Modernists in the years surrounding the Second World War.
 Whilst this style is of its time, the stark lines, reflective glass and alien architectural detailing of the current building make it appear at odds with the material character of Euston generally and the borough of the Camden as a whole.
 This contextual clash is especially striking given the prominent location of the building and its considerable difference in height when considered against its surroundings.
 A key element of the Proposed Development's design is to tie in the tower more closely with its immediate context and the architectural character of Camden.
 To this end, the design team undertook a comprehensive visual survey of the surrounding architectural and urban contexts, the results of which can be seen on the pages opposite.
-Whilst there is a broad range of typology, materiality and architectural approach clearly visible, there are also some common threads - red brick, warm natural stones and vertical proportions are all clearly evidenced.
+Whilst there is a broad range of typology, materiality and architectural approach clearly visible, there are also some common threads - red brick, warm natural stones and vertical proportions are all clearly evidenced, as well as a prevalence for lighter, off-white tones in the taller buildings in the borough.
 The Proposed Development seeks to draw on these common threads to create a unique but respectful language for the proposed Euston Tower - a language that is inherently of Camden, but that creates a recognisable landmark on London's skyline.

-6.14 Facade Colour Evolution The Proposed Development draws upon the unique Camden context, aiming to continue the development of this area, with deep connections to the local context.
+6.18 Facade Colour Evolution Facade Colour Evolution (December 2023 Planning Application - 2024 Proposed Development) The Proposed Development draws upon the unique Camden context, aiming to continue the development of this area, with deep connections to the local context.
 Throughout the design development the façade elements have been adjusted both in material, finishes and colour.
-This have been done to strengthen the relationship between the context around Euston.
+This has been done to strengthen the relationship between the context around Euston.
 The facade colour takes inspiration from the local buildings around Drummond Street, references key heritage assets such as the UCL Cruciform building, the St. Pancras Hotel and the British Library, and aims to harmonise with the natural tones of Fitzroy Square and the landscape of Regent's Park.